 - Bruising or coloration around the shoulder

-For most shoulder dislocations, a physician can “pop” the bone back into place.
-However, if an individual has a history of dislocations, and their arm frequently moves out of socket, surgery may help.
-During a procedure, Dr. Goldberg can stabilize and reposition the arm bone.
-Dislocation surgery in Naples, Florida can prevent future stability problems and dislocations from occurring.
+Treatment for shoulder instability includes both non-operative and surgical options.
+For most shoulder dislocations, an emergency room physician can “pop” the bone back into place.
+However, if an individual has a history of dislocations and their arm frequently moves out of socket, surgery may help.
+During a shoulder instability procedure, the labrum and surrounding bone is restored and the shoulder is stabilized and repositioned preventing future stability problems and dislocations from occurring.

 Shoulder Instability surgery is typically performed under general anesthesia and patients can expect to go home the same day.
 The arm will be immobilized in a sling for four to six weeks.
 Some pain, discomfort, and limited mobility should be expected a few weeks after surgery.
 Most patients can expect to return to competitive sports after recovery.